jfolker/bigpicture/README.txt

     this repository.
 Consequently, rebuilding without building dependencies is also done via 'make'.

     After building bigpicture, it is recommended to run all of the tests ('make test') to confirm all functionality works as intended before making changes or deploying into production.
-Doing so for the first time and all subsequent times is as simple as running 'make test'.

     Obtaining dependencies (Ubuntu):
       sudo apt install pkg-config python3-pip clang llvm libgomp1 libunwind-dev libboost-all-dev \